rajsinghtech/dogfooding-tailscale/terraform/components/terraform/acl/README.md

 ## Disclaimer

 > [!WARNING]
 > This repo is intended to be used for educational purposes only.
 This is just a starting point to get up and running as a proof-of-concept.
 Please do not attempt to use this for a production setup or anything serious as I won't be responsible or provide support.
 You are responsible for backing up your ACL files.
 Honestly, this repo doesn't need to exist and you shouldn't use it.
+The [Tailscale Gitops](https://tailscale.com/kb/1306/gitops-acls-github) way is what should be used and what this repo uses now.

 ## Description